tOmoness/.net-sdk/README.md

 1. **The SDK itself**
  - Install the NokiaMusic package with [NuGet](https://nuget.org/packages/NokiaMusic) or the [Package Manager Visual Studio console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console): <br/>
  ![Package Manager](http://dev.mixrad.io/assets/nuget-package-install.png)
- - or download the latest source from [GitHub](http://nokia.ly/wpmusicapi).
+ - or download the latest source from [GitHub](https://github.com/mixradio/.net-sdk/).
 2. **Credentials** Visit our [API Registration page](https://account.mixrad.io/developer) and request your credentials.

 ##Quick Start
 Impatient to get going?
-Head over to the [Quick Start guide](http://developer.nokia.com/resources/library/Lumia/nokia-mixradio-api/quick-start.html).
+Head over to the [Quick Start guide](http://dev.mixrad.io/doc/netsdk/quickstart.html).

 ##Source License
-The **MixRadio C# SDK** source code is released under the 3-clause license ("New BSD License" or "Modified BSD License") - see <https://raw.github.com/mixradio/wp-api-client/master/LICENSE.txt>.
+The **MixRadio C# SDK** source code is released under the 3-clause license ("New BSD License" or "Modified BSD License") - see <https://raw.github.com/mixradio/.net-sdk/master/LICENSE.txt>.

 ## Terms
 Usage of the SDK is subject to the following terms: <http://dev.mixrad.io/terms.html>

 ##Releases

+- 4.0.0 - Namespace changed to MixRadio (from Nokia.Music).
+This is a breaking change that will affect your existing apps, but we stopped working for Nokia a year ago!
+See http://dev.mixrad.io/doc/netsdk/migratingtopcl.html for the simple changes to make to move to this version.
+We've also changed the way we do platform-specifc code to be extensions to the main assembly.
+This makes for a neater codebase and less #ifdef's!
 - 3.6.1 - Patch to Windows Phone 8.0 AuthenticateUserAsync to take a oauthRedirectUri to make sure the OAuth2 flow ends at the correct point.
 - 3.6.0 - Added full user authentication methods for PCL clients:GetAuthenticationUri / GetAuthenticationTokenAsync / RefreshAuthenticationTokenAsync.
 Going forward, these will be the main methods for authentication working cross-platform with AuthenticateUserAsync / CompleteAuthenticateUserAsync / DeleteAuthenticationTokenAsync now marked as obsolete.
 - 3.5.0 - Added user methods to PCL library to allow usage from Xamarin projects.